XinFinOrg/Docs-XF/docs/Requirement/req.md

 * Changes in the existing protocol and parameters of a blockchain.
 * Retroactively make changes to the state of the blockchain.
 * Distribution of subsidies when relevant.

-* Update Hard Coded value:
+* Update Hard Coded value :

     -HashLength
     -AddressLength